 The Cabinet of Dr. Caligari (1920) Director: Robert Wiene

-The cast includes Frederic Feher (Francis) Werner Krauss (Dr. Caligari) Conrad Veidt (Cesare, the somnambulist) who later appeared in Casablanca as Major Strausser.
+The cast includes Frederic Feher (Francis), Werner Krauss (Dr. Caligari), and Conrad Veidt (Cesare, the somnambulist) who later appeared in Casablanca as Major Strausser.

-The flashback begins, Francis and his friend Alan are competing to see who will be the lover of Jane, the ghostly woman from the opening scene.
-They go to the faire at Holstenwall where they encounter Dr. Caligari who presents his 23 year old somnambulist, Cesare.
-He keeps him asleep in a coffin, or cabinet, regularly and claims he can foretell the future by revealing untold secrets.
-Alan decides to ask Cesare a question: “how long do I have to live?” to which Cesare responds that Alan has only until dawn to live.
+The flashback begins: Francis and his friend Alan are competing to see who will be the lover of the ghostly woman from the opening scene, her name is “Jane.”
+They travel to the fair at Holstenwall where they encounter a strange carnie named Dr. Caligari who presents his 23 year-old somnambulist, Cesare.
+Dr. Caligari keeps Cesare asleep in a coffin or “cabinet” and he claims Cesare can foretell the future by revealing untold secrets.
+Alan decides to ask Cesare a question: “how long do I have to live?” to which Cesare responds that Alan has only until dawn.
 That night, the murder of Alan is brilliantly told through mysterious shadows cast on the wall (a classic trope of German Expressionism) –this technique contains the seed of the greats like Hitchcock and Welles.

-Francis goes to visit a mental asylum to seek out Caligari only to find that Caligari is the director of the institute.
-They read his journals and see that he is obsessed with an Italian named Caligari who had a somnambulist in 1703 that used to kill people.
-Francis and the other authorities confront Caligari about it, and when he discovers that Cesare, the somnambulist, is dead he lunges trying to kill them.
+Francis then visits a mental asylum to seek out Dr. Caligari only to find that Caligari is in fact the director of the institution.
+Francis reads Caligari’s journals and learns that he is obsessed with an Italian man also named “Caligari” who possessed a killer somnambulist in 1703.
+Francis and the other authorities confront Caligari about it, but when Caligari learns that Cesare, his prized somnambulist, is dead, Caligari lunges outward in a rage trying to kill them all.
 They restrain Caligari and lock him up.

-The narrative returns to Francis on the bench in the woods from the beginning of the film, but in a twist ending we discover that Francis is actually a patient at the asylum and the story is only a fantasy.
-“Caligari” is the asylum director and they restrain Francis once he sees him and locks him up.
-The doctor says he can cure Francis, now that he knows that through his “mania” Francis believes him to be the infamous Dr. Caligari– “you must become Caligari… you must become Caligari…” And so the film ends on an ambiguous note.
+The narrative returns to Francis on the bench in the woods from the beginning of the film, but in a twist-ending we discover that Francis is actually a patient in the asylum and the story is only a fantasy.
+“Caligari” is the asylum director who restrains Francis.
+The doctor says he can cure Francis, now that he has discovered his “mania” –Caligari says Francis believes himself to be the infamous Dr. Caligari– “you must become Caligari… you must become Caligari…” And so the film ends on an ambiguous note.
 Was this all a mere fantasy of a madman in insane asylum?
 Or is Caligari the true madman?